 She is a published writer, public speaker and collaborator.
-Online at "sistergoldenhair.com" and "erinjansen.com" Erin is one of the original Webgrrls and participated in a number of media broadcasts about cyberspace, including the film "Wild @ Start."
-She also appeared on an infomercial, held weekly roundtable salon discussions at the Cyber-Café, and participated as a panelist at industry conferences.
-More recently she appeared on television news programs including The Martha Stewart Show, FOX News, CNN, MSNBC and the BBC, and was interviewed on numerous radio programs, while NetLingo has been featured in hundreds of newspaper and magazine articles.
+Online at erinjansen.com and sistergoldenhair.com Erin is one of the original Webgrrls and has participated in a number of media broadcasts about cyberspace, including the film Wild @ Start.
+She has appeared on an infomercial, held weekly Cyber-Cafˇ roundtable salon discussions and participated as a panelist at industry conferences.
+She has appeared on TV news and talk show programs including The Martha Stewart Show, FOX News, CNN, MSNBC and the BBC, interviewed on several radio programs, and referenced in hundreds of newspaper and magazine articles.

 Erin has worked with venture capital funded start-ups based in Silicon Valley, at a think tank in New York City and as the advertising agency team lead for the Microsoft account in Seattle.
 Prior to becoming a consultant for five years, Erin specialized in Content Management Systems in San Francisco and was one of the first online crusaders at CNET and served on the International Committee of the Internet Advertising Bureau.